aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation|
 |Save||

-**Description**: The caster affects the weather, shifting any and all of visibility, precipitation, wind and temperature by one point in either direction.
+**Description**: The caster affects the weather, shifting any and all of, visibility, precipitation, wind and temperature by one point in either direction.
 For example if it is an average spring day with severe wind and no rain and good visibility, the caster can change the weather to "extreme wind" or "no wind", in addition it can affect other aspects, eg "extreme wind, severe fog (poor visibility) and severe cold and precipitation (snowstorm).

 **Upcast**: The for every extra MP die, the spell lasts for an extra 6 minutes or increases in radius by 5ft.
 If 7 or more MP dice are used, the caster can shift the weather by two points in any direction.